Fabriciogg8/Flask_net/README.md

 After that we change our cookie to receive more parameters.
 For example, we can add a **max_age** which means the expiration value of our cookie in seconds.
 We also can use **expires** and in this case we can do the same but in UTC.
 The **path** is used because maybe we only want to get the cookie back and forth in our cookie path. **Domain** is for the domain that can read the cookie, in this case we use none. **Secure** means that the cookie will be only being sent by HTTPS. **HTTP only** with these parameter setting to truth it means that we only going to access the cookie via HTTP, and not via javascript. **Samesite** it limits the scope where a cookie can be read.

 We also can get cookies, with the request object.

+## SESSION

+The flask session object is an **encoded cookie**, that get sent back and forth on every request, and we can treat it like a python dictonary.
+We can add values and we can pop values off of it, and it is store in the user browser and sent to the server on every request.
+It is globally available from any of our roots and our jinja templates.

+We create a new sign_in.html file.
+In our route we have to import session and url_for from flask.
+The first thing we need to work with session is create a secret key.
+So we set our **secret_key** like we do with other app config variables.
+Flask will use that string to encode the session.

+Then we create a dictionary to demonstrate how to use the session.
+After that we continue creating the route sing_in, and the we modify the profile route.
+In the profile route we use the **session object** to show in the page the user data.

+After that we generate the log_out route, so the user can clear the session cookie.

+Remind not to store any sensitive in the session.